AstreaTSS/PYTHIAWebsite/docs/updates/posts/070624-rebrand-and-features.md

 <!-- more -->

 !!! note
-    If you see this, the renaming is mostly completely, but the bot's name on Discord is still Ultimate Investigator.
-This will be fixed soon!

-    More importantly, the renamings are the same as the ones mentioned in the previous post - check that out [right here](062524-rebrand-soon.md).
+    The renamings are the same as the ones mentioned in the previous post - check that out [right here](062524-rebrand-soon.md).

 ## New Look